Learn about the technology and make the most of your hearing experience.

 The two main parts of an FM system are the transmitter microphone and the receivers, both of which can be configured in many ways.
 Essentially, sound is processed through the microphone transmitter and sent over radio waves directly to the receivers.
 The radio waves are then picked up through a variety of means by the listener.

-Receivers can be a physical component that attaches to hearing aids or implants, an induction loop worn around the neck, or a body-worn receiver that pushes the sound through traditional headphones.
+Receivers can be a physical component that attaches to hearing aids or implants, an induction loop worn around the neck or a body-worn receiver that pushes the sound through traditional headphones.
 This process cuts out distracting background noise, improves sound clarity, reduces listening fatigue, and allows hearing from a distance.
-FM systems are used in many different settings including education, theaters, movies, lectures, and more.
+FM systems are used in settings including classrooms, movie theaters, auditoriums, lecture halls, and more.

 Induction loops are essentially electromagnetic transmitters that can beam clear sound directly to a hearing aid that has a telecoil.
 Localized induction loops can cover a small area such as a service counter, or they can surround entire rooms like a live theater or lecture hall.
 Most often you can engage the telecoil feature on your hearing aids with just the push of a button.

 Many Miracle-Ear hearing aids can still take advantage of the Miracle-Ear TV Streamer, even without built-in Bluetooth compatibility.
 This small coupling accessory takes the audio input from your television set and streams it to your hearing aids, helping everyone in the room have an enjoyable listening experience.

 The market for hearing assistive technology is one that is constantly growing and evolving.
 However, this overview should give you a good idea of some of the main solutions available to you.
 Empower yourself today with hearing assistive technology to help get the most out of your experiences.